artongdou/CarND-Advanced-Lane-Lines/adv_lane_finding_writeup.md

 I implemented this step in lines #532 through #536 in my code in `adv_lane_finding.py` in `LaneFinding.process_image()`.
 Here is an example of my result on a test image:

 ![alt text][image6]

+This frame demostrates the algorithm is able to detect lane lines under shadow as well as low contrast road surface.

+![alt text][image7]

 ---